Key Takeaways:

 3. Benefit from government incentives and grants

-Financial support and assistance from the government when disaster strikes, (such as grants, payment schemes and rebates), is often only accessible to ABN holders.
+Financial support and assistance from the government when disaster strikes, (such as grants, payment schemes, and rebates), is often only accessible to ABN holders.
 For example, during the COVID-19 pandemic, various initiatives such as JobKeeper and the SME Loan Guarantee Scheme were only eligible for small business owners who held an ABN.
 That’s why we can’t stress enough how important having an ABN is for future-proofing and protecting your business in case disaster strikes the Australian economy again.

 4. Become eligible for finance

 If you’re looking for business finance to grow your business, consolidate debt, purchase new equipment or a vehicle for your business, or something else entirely, you’re going to need an ABN.
 This is because lenders use your ABN to help determine your financial history, creditworthiness, and whether or not you can be trusted to repay a loan.
-Without an ABN, you will need to apply for loans in your personal name, and the lender will expect the credit to be used for personal use, not for an unregistered business!
-You can read more about the pros and cons of using cash vs accessing credit here.

 Ready to apply for an ABN?